 Elevation rasters store elevation measurements for a given area in an evenly spaced grid.
 These measurements might depict bare earth digital terrain models (DTMs), or digital surface models (DSMs) that include buildings, vegetation, and other above-ground features.
 Elevation rasters can also be used to derive datasets, such as hillshades, slope, or aspect to use for visualization or analysis.

-Organizations often manage collections of elevation datasets with different projections or resolutions, which can be challenging.
-These collections can also be very large—instead of dealing with the files directly, it's often more manageable for the end user to connect to services that provide only the data necessary for visualization or analysis.
+Organizations often manage coasllections of elevation datasets with different projections or resolutions, which can be challenging.
+These collections can also be very large.
+Instead of users dealing with the files directly, it is often more manageable for the end user to connect to services that provide only the data necessary for visualization or analysis.

-Using a mosaic dataset configured to manage elevation data makes it easier to manage and share elevation data from multiple sources.
-Raster functions (a capability of mosaic datasets and ArcGIS Image Server) can visualize the data on the fly as a hillshade, slope, aspect, or other derived product (no preprocessing required).
-Mosaic datasets can also be served as dynamic image services, making elevation data accessible to end users and applications.
+Using a mosaic dataset configured to manage elevation data allows you to manage and share elevation data from multiple sources.
+Raster functions (a capability of mosaic datasets and ArcGIS Image Server) can visualize the data on the fly as a hillshade, slope, aspect, or other derived product with no preprocessing required.
+You can access metadata about the source data and the data without any resampling being applied, which is important for some analysis workflows.
+Mosaic datasets can be used directly in ArcGIS Pro but can also be served as dynamic image services, making elevation data accessible to end users and applications.

 Note:

-To create and edit mosaic datasets, you'll need ArcGIS Desktop (Standard or Advanced).
+To create and edit mosaic datasets, you'll need ArcGIS Pro (Standard or Advanced).
 To serve mosaic datasets, you'll need ArcGIS Image Server.Imagery Workflows resources

 Review the community-supported tools and best practices for working with and automating imagery and remote sensing workflows: